dribdat/awesome-hackathon/README.md

 ## Contributing

 Contributions welcome!
-Please only suggest tools if they are actively maintained.
-Read the [contribution guidelines](contributing.md) first for other details.
-Make sure to provide a name, link, description, in alphabetical order.
-There is a strong preference on open source and open access, but please mark any _awesome_ yet closed-source tools or articles behind paywalls with a lock icon (🔒).
+Please read the [guidelines](contributing.md) first.
+Make sure to provide a name, link, description, in alphabetical order, in the appropriate section.
+Don't worry about making a mistake: your [Pull Request](https://www.freecodecamp.org/news/how-to-make-your-first-pull-request-on-github-3/) will be an opportunity to discuss and make amends.

 ## Footnotes